LadySaedie/ladysaedie.github.io/_posts/2025-10-15-a-memory-that-never-was.md

 for the poet’s better,
 which never comes.

-So, then, go now about your two-thirds,
+So, go now about your two-thirds,
 and leave this half-man be;
 living a memory that never was.